 Some Grady-Whites are equipped with an emergency stop switch.
-This is a safety feature that, if used properly, will shut the engines down if the operator leaves or falls from the helm position.
-This ignition shutdown system includes a shut-off switch, switch clip, lanyard, and lanyard clip.
-The lanyard clip should be attached to the operator.
-If a situation arises where the boat should stop, a pull on the cord to release the clip from the shut-off switch will shut down the engines.
-Simply reinstalling the switch clip will reset the emergency stop switch.
+This is a safety feature that if used properly will shut the engine(s) down if the operator leaves or falls from the helm position.
+The ignition shutdown system includes a shut-off switch, switch clip, lanyard and lanyard clip.
+The lanyard clip is attached to the operator.
+If a situation arises where the boat should stop, a pull on the cord to release the clip from the shut-off switch will shut down the engine(s).
+To reset the emergency stop switch, simply reinstall the switch clip.
 The decision to use the emergency stop switch rests with the owner/operator.
 See page 72 in Sportfish, Cruisers, Yachts Owner's Manual.